-We developed the GO_3D_OBS reference geomodel for the purpose of assessing different crustal-scale seismic tomographic and inversion imaging methods, as well as for guiding various seismic acquisition designs.
-The 3D model structure allows for extraction of sub-volumes representing different level of complexity which that can be found in subduction zone environments.
-The visco-elastic parametrization of the medium gives the potential user the possibility to assess the impact of various physical approximation during imaging model reconstruction.
+We developed the GO_3D_OBS reference geomodel for the purpose of assessing different crustal-scale seismic imaging methods, as well as for guiding various seismic acquisition designs.
+The 3D model structure allows for extraction of sub-volumes representing different level of complexity that can be found in subduction zone environments.
+The visco-elastic parametrization of the medium gives the potential user the possibility to assess the impact of various physical approximation during model reconstruction.
 There are various components influencing the current state-of-the-art in terms of crustal-scale imaging.
 Among them, methodological developments aiming at computationally-efficient seismic wave modelling engines and robust inversion schemes assessed against realistic large-scale problems significantly contribute to the further exciting geological discoveries.
-In this perspective, we believe that our model will help to further stimulate high-resolution seismic imaging of deep targets lithosphere and through this will help to understand the processes shaping that shape the Earth's crust.
+In this perspective, we believe that our model will help to further stimulate high-resolution seismic imaging of deep lithosphere and through this will help to understand the processes that shape the Earth's crust.

-675 Code and data availability.
-The current version of model and the user-manual are available from the data repository of the Institute of Geophysics, Polish Academy of Sciences: https://dataportal.igf.edu.pl/dataset/go_3d_obs as well as under the direct link to the archive: https://geoimaging.igf.edu.pl/go_3d_obs.
+Code and data availability.
+The current version of model and the user-manual are available from the data repository under following DOI number: 10.25171/InstGeoph_PAS_IGData-NCN36-2020-001.
 All copyrights to the source-code are reserved to the SEISCOPE consortium and the Institute of Geophysics, Polish Academy of Sciences.
 Information regarding the implementation can be obtained through the contact whit corresponding author.

-680 Author contributions.
+Author contributions.
 AG and SO initiated the research and set-up the overall concept of the 3D model.
 AG designed and implemented the workflow for building the model structure, the physical parametrization and the stochastic components.
 SO validated each of the model ingredients.
 AG designed and performed seismic modeling simulations.
 AG prepared the initial version of the manuscript, which was further updated toward the final version with the contribution from SO.